Karakol: Sights

-Karakol has Central Asia's highest ski resort, with 20km of slopes, situated about 20 minutes from the town.
+Karakol has Central Asia's highest ski resort, with 20 km of slopes, situated about 20 minutes from the town.
 Unlike Shymbulak resort, the riding at Karakol includes forest areas as well as cleared trails.

 Russian Orthodox cathedral

-The cathedral was originally built of stone in 1872, when Karakol was a garrison town established as an outpost on the edges of the Tsarist Russian Empire.
-It was destroyed in 1890 by an earthquake and the current cathedral was built out of wood on a brick base.
-It took six years to complete, and was finally completed in 1895.
+The cathedral was originally built of stone, in 1872, when Karakol was a garrison town established as an outpost on the edges of the Tsarist Russian Empire.
+It was destroyed in 1890 by earthquake, and the current cathedral was subsequently built of wood on a brick base.
+It took nearly six years to complete, and was finally done in 1895.
 During the period of construction, a yurt served the congregation as a church.
-It has seen considerable service, not just as a church.
-During an anti-Russian uprising in 1916 its monks were brutally murdered.
+The building has seen considerable usage, and not only as a church, being used for an anti-Russian uprising in 1916, during which several monks were brutally murdered.

-Over the years, particularly following the Revolution in 1917, it has been used as an educational center housing a school, ladies' gymnasium and an institution of Higher Education; a Sports Hall; a Theater; a Dance Hall and even as a Coal Store.
-Then, in 1991, following the collapse of the Soviet Union and the Independence of Kyrgyzstan, the local authority once again gave the building back to the church, with the proviso that all further restorations were their responsibility.
+Over the years, particularly following the Revolution in 1917, the church has been used as an educational center, at times housing a school, ladies' gymnasium, an institution of higher education, a sports venue, a theatre, a dance hall, and even a coal store.
+Then, in 1991 (following the collapse of the Soviet Union and the independence of Kyrgyzstan), the local authorities again gave the building back to the Church, whom assumed responsibility for all future remodeling and structural endeavors.